 - Dogs should never eat or drink anything with caffeine in it.
-If Stitch wasn't an alien and was an actual Earth dog, Lilo would have probably unintentionally killed him for letting him drink coffee.
+If Stitch wasn't an alien and was an actual Earth dog (and this were Real Life), Lilo would have probably unintentionally killed him for letting him drink coffee.

 - Spray bottles should only be used to stop bad behavior, such as chewing or jumping.
 Trying to teach a dog to play fetch by squirting it with a spray bottle is a good way to get a dog that doesn't enjoy playing and becomes afraid of you.

 - The woman who works at the pound says she thought Stitch was a dead dog when he was first brought in.
 Leaving him in a pen with living dogs would be a big no-no in that case.

 - Artistic License – Physics: